colonket/colonket.github.io/lab3.md

 When the "Internet Peer" connects to "Reverse Proxy"'s port 80, the `nginx` webserver redirects the traffic to "Reverse Proxy"'s port 443.
+( The example configuration would fail to serve port 80 if implemented, you would need to return code 301)

 When the "Internet Peer" connects to "Reverse Proxy"'s port 443, the `nginx` webserver redirects the traffic to "Web App 2"'s port 3000.